xyztoast/xyztoast.github.io/README.md

-checklist for ppl who are interested. (put in order of what im gonna do next) ✓ webapp works
+the website checklist for ppl who are interested. (its put in order of what im gonna do next) ✓ webapp works
   ✓ made the download guides
   ✓ home page (to be finished)